SaiGuruInukurthi/AI_Lab_sem5/Experiment 8.md

 # Experiment 8

 ## Aim:
-To implement a Hangman word-guessing game in Python using artificial intelligence concepts to demonstrate interactive game playing, state management, and user interaction.
+Write a program to implement Hangman game (Or Wordle).

 ## Description:
 Hangman is a classic word-guessing game where a player tries to guess a hidden word by suggesting letters within a certain number of attempts.
 The game is an excellent demonstration of AI concepts such as state representation, decision-making, and game logic.